-Girls Incorporated of Northern Alberta's Board of Directors is entirely volunteer based.
+Girls Inc. of Northern Alberta's Board of Directors is entirely volunteer based.
 Board members are required to be highly engaged in donor cultivation, fundraising, special events, and increasing membership.

 Girls Inc. of Northern Alberta is currently recruiting Board members who can put into practice the following skills: business development, marketing, social media, networking with small to large businesses, and finance.